masoudSafaei78/PokemonWebsite/README.md

 The basis of this project is created and written based on ReactJs.

-In addition Html,css and scss are also used for frontend.
+Html,css and scss are also used for frontend.

-also we used Material UI for UI Designing.
+We also used Material UI for UI Designing.

 ## Getting started
 To get the frontend running locally: